pommicket/ted/README.md

 # set tab width for .hmtgf files in ~/foo
 tab-width = 9
 ```

+or put a file called `.ted.cfg` in any directory to have settings apply to files in that directory.

+ted reads [.editorconfig](https://editorconfig.org) files automatically. you can override them by putting `.ted.cfg`
+with the settings you want in the same directory.

 To reset your ted configuration to the default settings, delete your ted.cfg file (`~/.local/share/ted/ted.cfg` on Linux,
 `C:\Users\<your user name>\AppData\Local\ted\ted.cfg` on Windows) or move it somewhere else.